github/codeql/docs/codeql/writing-codeql-queries/providing-locations-in-codeql-queries.rst

 Providing URLs
 ~~~~~~~~~~~~~~

-A custom URL can be provided by defining a QL predicate returning ``string`` with the name ``getURL`` – note that capitalization matters, and no arguments are allowed.
+A custom URL can be provided by defining a QL predicate returning ``string`` with the name ``getUrl`` – note that capitalization matters, and no arguments are allowed.
 For example:

 .. code-block:: ql